Doc-Scripter/Article/README.md

 ## Introduction

 People often associate Data Science with numbers, calculations, and complexity.
-While math plays a significant role, Data Science goes beyond mere numerical analysis.
+While math plays a significant role in the field, this article emphasizes that Data Science extends far beyond mere numerical analysis.

+This piece is not intended to criticize math experts; in fact, a strong mathematical foundation is incredibly valuable.
+Instead, it's for those who once had a passion for Data Science but felt that the emphasis on math extinguished their hopes.

+Moreover, this article speaks to individuals who are uncertain about pursuing a career in Data Science, particularly those who doubt their mathematical abilities.
+It aims to reshape the narrative by focusing on problem-solving skills rather than the narrow view that career success is solely reserved for math experts.

 ## The idea behind Data Science